gunrock/docsify/docs/hive_phase2/hive_running_applications_phase2.md

 * `DATA_PREFIX` path to directory containing desired dataset
 * `NAME` a simple string naming the dataset, generally sans a file extension (e.g., `NAME[0]="twitter"` for `twitter.mtx`)
-* `GRAPH` aggregated options for the chosen dataset to pass to the application
+* `GRAPH` aggregated options for the chosen dataset to pass to the application (i.e., combine `DATA_PREFIX` and `NAME` with additional information expected by the application)

-**Please note** that you must update the for loop index if you add items to the arrays mentioned.
+**Please note** that you must update the associated for loop index if you add or remove items to the arrays mentioned.

 ### Future Script Simplification